apache/cordova-docs/README.md

 ## Dependencies

-Once Ruby and JavaScript are installed, install all dependencies by running:
+Once Ruby and JavaScript are installed, install Ruby dependencies by running:

     gem install bundle
     bundle install

+On some systems, the above commands need to be prefixed with `sudo`.
+Similarly on Windows, the `cmd` window in which those commands are to be run might need to have been "Run as Administrator."

+Finally, install JavaScript dependencies by running:

     npm install

-On some systems, administrator privileges may be required for some of the above commands.

 Building
 ========